-IWI Masada is a polymer-framed, striker-fired pistol that gained popularity in recent years.
+The IWI Masada is a polymer-framed, striker-fired pistol that has gained quite a following in recent years.

 As for the trigger, we are amazed by its crips and consistent break with a short reset making it conducive to rapid and accurate follow-up shots.

 Other features we would like to mention are an ambidextrous slide stop/release and a reversible magazine release.
-So left-handed or right-handed, doesn’t matter, this pistol fits both situations.
+So whether you’re a left-handed or right-handed shooter; it doesn’t matter, this pistol fits both situations.

-Also, there is a trigger guard which allows for easy access, even if you’re wearing gloves.
-All these features are just a contribution to overall user-friendly design.
+The trigger guard allows for easy access, even if you’re wearing gloves.
+All these features make for an overall user-friendly design.

 If you were wondering about optics, the answer is yes.
-IWI Masada has an optic-ready design.
-However, if you still want to go with a raditional iron sight, in that case, you can rely on the three dots used on the front and back sight to assist you in target acquisition.
+The IWI Masada has an optic-ready design.
+However, if you still want to go with a traditional iron sight, you can rely on the three dots used on the front and rear sight to assist you in target acquisition.

-We also made a review about IWI Masada.
+We also wrote a review about IWI Masada.
 Check out our full review!

-All in all, IWI Masada offers a variety of features and won’t cost you a lot.
-However, as it’s polymer-framed you can expect the pistol to be lighter which can result in higher recoil.
+All in all, the IWI Masada offers a variety of features for the price.
+However, as its polymer-framed, you can expect the pistol to be lighter which can result in slightly higher recoil.

 6. SIG Sauer P320 X-FIVE Legion

 The elongated trigger frame allows easy access, especially when wearing gloves.
-The beavertail enhances the ability to establish a solid grip.
-The grip texture differs from the standard P320, lacking a thumb finger groove, but it still feels great in hand.
+The beavertail on the grip frame enhances the ability to establish a solid grip.
+The grip texture differs from the standard P320, lacking finger grooves, but it still feels great in hand.

-The slide and frame are made of stainless steel, the barrel is made of carbon steel.
+The slide is made of stainless steel, the barrel is made of carbon steel.
 The slide stop is ambidextrous.

 The top of the handgun features a 1913 Picatinny rail which provides support for accessories.
 If you’re not into that, there’s a steel iron sight with fiber optic on the front.
 In combination with clear back sight, you’ll have one clear dot helping you in aiming and acquiring targets.